r-papso/recobert/README.md

 # RecoBERT

 This repository contains implementation of the paper RecoBERT: A Catalog Language Model for Text-Based Recommendations [1].
+This is NOT the original implenetation of the paper.

 The paper can be found here: https://arxiv.org/pdf/2009.13292.pdf